Inferring Tie Strength in Temporal Networks: Strong Triadic Closure in Temporal Networks

 \item \textsc{IncWeight}: Increasing the weight $w(v)$ does not affect fairness.
 However, it affects the tightness of $v$.
-Hence, if $v\in C$, we first remove $v$ from $C$ and add all edges $\{v,x\}$ incident to $v$ such that $x$ is also not tight to the set $F$.
+Hence, if $v\in C$, we first remove $v$ from $C$ and add all hyperedges $f$ incident to $v$ for which all $x\in f$ are also not tight to the set $F$.
 All other edges not in $F$ are covered by some $w\in C$.
-Again, by calling \textsc{Update} on the set $F$, we obtain a valid vertex cover $C$ and maintain fairness (\Cref{lemma:update}). \end{itemize}
+Again, by calling \textsc{Update} on the set $F$, we obtain a valid vertex cover $C$ and maintain fairness (\Cref{lemma:update}). \end{itemize} \end{proof} \begin{theorem} \Cref{alg:pricing} maintains a vertex cover with $w(C)\leq k\cdot w(C^*)$, where $C^*$ is an optimal MWVC. \end{theorem} \begin{proof} \Cref{lemma:dynamic} ensures that $C$ is a vertex cover and after each dynamic update the prices are fair, i.e., $\sum_{e\in \delta(v)}p(e)\leq w(v)$.
+Furthermore, (1) for an optimal MWVC $C^*$ and fair prices, it holds that $\sum_{e\in E(W)}p(e)\leq w(C^*)$.
+To see this, consider the optimal MWVC $C^*$ and